-As the second in a series of six language courses, this course invites students who has taken Italian I or equivalent, to explore the features of the Italian language further.
+As the first in a series of six language courses, this course invites students without prior knowledge of Italian to explore the basic features of the Italian language.
 Supported by audiovisual aids, students will receive intensive practice mainly in speaking and listening the language but also in some reading and writing Italian through interactive class work, homework and exercises.
-They will become familiar with the main concepts of Italian grammar and learn how to interact in some simple everyday situations.
+They will become familiar with the basic concepts of Italian grammar and learn how to interact in some simple everyday situations.